vansh-seth/Computer-graphics-Open-GL/DDA-Algorithm/Readme.md

 ## Conclusion

 The DDA Line Algorithm is a fundamental technique in computer graphics for drawing lines.
 This implementation in OpenGL demonstrates how to use the algorithm to plot points and render a line on the screen.
 By understanding and using the DDA algorithm, you can gain a deeper appreciation of the underlying principles of computer graphics.

----

-This `README.md` file provides a detailed overview of the DDA Line Algorithm, its implementation in OpenGL, and instructions for compiling and running the program.